 We’ve made £100,000 available for researchers to study more about coronavirus and diabetes, and we're listening to your concerns and raising them with government.

-At Diabetes UK, we’re constantly talking to the government, decision makers and health services across the UK to make sure people with diabetes and their families get the support they need.
-And it’s no different right now.
+We’re constantly talking to the government, decision makers and health services across the UK to make sure people with diabetes and their families get the support they need.
+Here's what we've been up to in May.

 For more information on how coronavirus could affect you, visit our guide to coronavirus and diabetes.

 Learning about coronavirus through research

 We need to know more about the risks of coronavirus to people with diabetes, and we need to know quickly.
 That’s why we’ve made £100,000 available for researchers to carry out urgent work to learn more about how the specific ways the virus affects people living with diabetes.
 We’re speeding up our usual funding processes so we can get this vital research started as soon as possible.

 Hearing from you helps us work even harder on your behalf.
 We ran a survey to find out people’s concerns and worries in relation to coronavirus.
 We heard from over 5,500 of you so thanks to everyone who shared their experiences with us.
 The key concerns you told us about were: